What is it about pointy ears?

 - Half of the races in Rift.
 Interestingly enough, this applies whether or not you split humans and elves by faction.
 (The Defiant, however, have the edge on pointy ears.)

 - Fatima of Luminous Arc 2 has pointy ears, but she seems to be a normal human/witch and no one in-game comments on them.

 - The Phantasy Star series has Numans/Newmans, a genetically engineered race that resemble elves.
 In the original series, the ears were different between the two instances.
 In Phantasy Star II Nei and Neifirst have very long pointed ears that go past their heads.
 Rika in Phantasy Star IV has smaller pointed ears with bits of black on the ends.
 Phantasy Star Online's Newman race have differing ears depending on their class.
 Hunter Newmans have ears like Nei, while Forces have long pointed ears that stick out from the sides of their heads almost horizontally.
 In Phantasy Star Zero, Newman ears are much smaller, but still pointy.
 Phantasy Star Universe and its portable spinoffs, along with Phantasy Star Online 2, allow players to determine the shape of their newman's ears thanks to their powerful character creators.

-- The High Entia in Xenoblade Chronicles are winged humanoids who also have pointy ears.
+- The High Entia in Xenoblade are humanoids with Mercury's Wings who also have pointy ears.
 Quite are few of them are part Homs, and are (generally) distinguished by their smaller wings and lack of the aforementioned pointy ears.

 - Vivi has them by example in Brain Dead 13.

 - In League of Legends Word of God states that being "ascended" by magic gives you these, as can be seen on champions like Morgana, Janna and Soraka.
 Oddly, it only seems to affect women as male champions like Ryze don't display them.